The 2023 M&SOM Practice-Based Research Competition:

 This competition seeks to reward unpublished OM research papers with a high potential or realized impact on practice.
 Work not implemented yet may be considered, as long as potential benefits to practice can be ascertained with a high level of confidence.
 More generally, validity (i.e., the extent to which the results presented do or would apply in practice) is a key evaluation criteria.

-Entries must be submitted through manuscript central by September 1, 2018 (please select "Practice-Based Research Competition" for the manuscript type) and include:
+All required submission material must be submitted through manuscript central (https://mc.manuscriptcentral.com/msom) by September 12, 2022 (please select "Practice-Based Research Competition" for the manuscript type) and include:

 - An unpublished paper complying with all existing M&SOM journal requirements;